PMS treatment: Natural remedies for PMS to harmonise your hormones

 A shift in hormones in the lead-up to menstruation can cause undesirable emotional and physical symptoms, ranging from mild sadness to raging aggression, known as premenstrual dysphoric disorder (PMDD).

-Sadly, millions of people suffer with these symptoms each month, often thinking they have no choice but to live with it.
+Sadly, millions of women suffer from these symptoms each month, often thinking they have no choice but to live with it.

 Severe PMS and PMDD can wreak havoc on work commitments, relationships, social activities, and self-esteem.
 But there are natural ways to take back control of your hormones and restore harmony to your monthly cycle.